Tag: resurrection

 In the “spirit” of ashes, the following is a modified form of the Book of Common Prayer’s Burial liturgy:

-In sure and certain hope of the resurrection to through our Lord Jesus Christ, we commend to Almighty God oursleves—our very beings; and we commit our bodies and lives to your on earth; earth to earth, ashes to ashes, dust to dust.
-The Lord bless us and keep us, the Lord make his face to shine upon us and be gracious to us, the Lord lift up his countenance upon us and give us .
+In sure and certain of the to eternal through our Lord Jesus Christ, we commend to Almighty God oursleves—our very beings; and we commit our bodies and lives to serve your kingdom on earth; earth to earth, ashes to ashes, dust to dust.
+The Lord bless us and keep us, the Lord make his face to shine upon us and be gracious to us, the Lord lift up his countenance upon us and us peace.

-It seems strange and morbid to a passage from a burial rite, yet an integral part of Ash Wednesday is our mortality.
+It seems strange and morbid to share a passage from a burial rite, yet an integral part of Ash Wednesday is our mortality.
 Another part, the part which we often focus on during Lent, is our frailty.
-By frailty, we mean sin and the weaknesses inherent to the human condition.
-What we may “give up” during Lent is a upon what we believe is one of our biggest “frailties” at the moment, meaning it can change.
+By frailty, we mean and the weaknesses inherent to the human condition.
+What we may “give up” during Lent is a reflection upon what we believe is one of our biggest “frailties” at the moment, meaning it can .

 The importance of understanding our finiteness, our mortality, is summed up in Jesus’ words regarding the storage of treasures.
 The earthly stuff is stolen or rots.
 It doesn’t last.
 Only treasures that we store in Heaven last forever.
 Those treasures are people.